Fourth or Subsequent DUI

 Brooksville Fourth or Subsequent DUI Defense Lawyer

-- Fourth or Subsequent Florida DUI in Hernando County Defined
+- Fourth or Subsequent DUI in Florida Defined

-- Penalties for a 4th Drunk Driving Charge in Florida
+- Penalties for a fourth Drunk Driving Charge in Florida

-- Enhanced Penalties for Florida Fourth and Subsequent DUIs
+- Enhanced Penalties for Fourth and Subsequent DUIs in Florida

 - if you are in actual physical control of a vehicle and have a blood or breath alcohol concentration (BAC) of .08 or higher – this is known as a “per se” DUI.

 The penalties that come with a conviction for a fourth or subsequent DUI charge in Florida are tough and depend on the circumstances of your individual case.
 By law in Fla.
-Stat. § 316.193, a fourth or subsequent conviction for DUI is a 3rd degree felony and results in:
+Stat. § 316.193, a fourth or subsequent conviction for DUI is a third-degree felony and results in:

 - Up to 5 years in prison

 - 6-12 months of a driver’s license revocation, with no early reinstatement for hardship possible

 - 1 year of administrative driver’s license revocation for any BAC test over .08 after the first

 - Level I or Level II DUI school, which may include an evaluation for alcohol and/or drug abuse as well as mandate continued treatment

 In addition to penalties resulting from a conviction of DUI, you also face a year of administrative driver’s license revocation for a refusal to take a BAC test.
 A 2nd or subsequent refusal can result in an 18-month driver’s license suspension.
 Additionally, in Florida if you are convicted of a fourth or subsequent DUI within ten years of a previous conviction you also face the following penalties: